crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 <img src="img/chloroplethmap.PNG" raw=true/>

 #### Map of Crime Reports (1000 Reports)
 This map shows individual crime reports marked by their location.
-It is zoomed in to an area slightly south-east of the Denver city center.
+It is zoomed in to an area slightly south-east of the Denver city center, centered on City Hall.
 A marker has been selected to show the additional information available to a user.

 <img src="img/crimereportmap.PNG" raw=true/>